-- The admissible set could be all outcomes that meet a certain integrity constraint (e.g., "say YES at least once"). - If we do not know what possible integrity constraints our voters might want to see respected, the best we can do is to equate the admissible set with the set of ballots received → generalised distance-based dictatorships (Grandi and Endriss, 2011).
+- The admissible set could be all outcomes that meet a certain integrity constraint (e.g., "say YES at least once"). - If we don't know what possible integrity constraints our voters might want to see respected, the best we can do is to equate the admissible set with the set of ballots received → generalised dictatorships/representative-voter rules (Endriss & Grandi, 2013).

-U. Grandi and U. Endriss.
-Binary Aggregation with Integrity Constraints.
+U. Endriss and U. Grandi.
+Binary Aggregation by Selection of the Most Representative Voter.
 Proc.
-IJCAI-2011.
+MPREF-2013.